In the context of James Marcia's identity status theory in develo... | Study Prep in Pearson+

-In the context of James Marcia's identity status theory in developmental psychology, individuals in identity moratorium:
+In the context of James Marcia's identity status theory in developmental psychology, research indicates that as individuals age, they tend to experience less of which two identity statuses?

 A